© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Manorial Complex, Hall Farm, Waxham is a scheduled monument protected by Historic England under reference 1013418.
 View the official record →

-Hall Farm, Waxham is a site of a manorial complex in Norfolk, England, with origins traceable to the medieval period.
+The Site of Manorial Complex at Hall Farm, Waxham is a medieval settlement remains located in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013418.

 Site of Manorial Complex, Hall Farm, Waxham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013418.